Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/2 - Kaeon FUSION/Kaeon FUSION.md

 ## Core Commands

+The following commands are the only commands available without the use of an interface.
+This is because the following commands require special accomodation from the interpreter.

 ### The Use Command

 The Use command allows the user to add new commands to Kaeon FUSION's functionality by specifying the name of an interface.